PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

   Reverse-map a single sample through the last two items in the chain mapper.
 Inspect the result and make sure it doesn't surprise.
-Now, reverse map multiple samples at once and compare the result.
+Now, reverse-map multiple samples at once and compare the result.
 Is this what you would expect?

 The rest of our analysis is business as usual and is quickly done.
 We want to perform a cross-validation analysis of an SVM classifier.
 We are not primarily interested in its performance, but in the weights it assigns to the features.
-Remember, each feature is now voxel-time-point, so we get a chance of looking at the spatio-temporal profile of classification relevant information in the data.
+Remember, each feature is now voxel-at-time-point, so we get a chance of looking at the spatio-temporal profile of classification-relevant information in the data.
 We will nevertheless enable computing of a confusion matrix, so we can assure ourselves that the classifier is performing reasonably well, because only a generalizing model is worth inspecting, as otherwise it overfits and the assigned weights could be meaningless.